gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 The function handles finding the parent `File` node along with creating the slug.
 Run the development server again and you should see logged to the terminal two slugs, one for each markdown file.

-Now, lets add our new slugs directly onto the `MarkdownRemark` nodes.
+Now lets add our new slugs directly onto the `MarkdownRemark` nodes.
 This is powerful, as any data we add to nodes is available to query later with GraphQL.
-So, it'll be easy to get the slug when it comes time to create the pages.
+So it'll be easy to get the slug when it comes time to create the pages.

 To do so, we'll use a function passed to our API implementation called [`createNodeField`](/docs/bound-action-creators/#createNodeField).
 This function allows us to create additional fields on nodes created by other plugins.
 Only the original creator of a node can directly modify the node—all other plugins (including our `gatsby-node.js`) must use this function to create additional fields.